 A methodology is a system of processes in order to achieve a particular outcome e.g. an organised sequence of activities in order to gather user requirements.
-UML on the other hand a precise diagramming notation that will allow program designs to be represented and discussed.
+UML does not describe the procedures a programmer should follow - hence it is not a methodology.
+It is, on the other hand, a precise diagramming notation that will allow program designs to be represented and discussed.
 As it is graphical in nature it becomes easy to visualise, understand and discuss the information presented in the diagram.
-However as the diagrams represent technical information they must be precise and clear - in order for them to work therefore there is a precise notation that must be followed.
+However, as the diagrams represent technical information they must be precise and clear - in order for them to work - therefore there is a precise notation that must be followed.